 If you’re using old receiving blankets like me, start by folding them in half.
 Or whatever fabric your’e using, fold it into a manageable size, like this, making it nice and square and having the top edge line up.

-This job is certainly easier with a rotary cutter and matt, but if you don’t have these tools, simply follow along but use your scissors instead.
+This job is certainly easier with a rotary cutter and mat, but if you don’t have these tools, simply follow along but use your scissors instead.
 When times are better, you may want to consider investing in some sewing tools like this, which will make your sewing tasks much easier and faster.

-Lining up the bottom fold with one of the lines on the cutting matt, use your ruler and rotary cutter to trim off and even up the right edge, only taking off as much as necessary to even it up, so you’re not wasting fabric.
+Lining up the bottom fold with one of the lines on the cutting mat, use your ruler and rotary cutter to trim off and even up the right edge, only taking off as much as necessary to even it up, so you’re not wasting fabric.